sygaldry/sygaldry-runes/docs/runes/kubectlRune.md

     * Arguments for command executed by the kubectl cli
 * kubeConfigPath
     * Path to kube config file on the host operating system (~/.kube/config by default)
-* awsSecretKey
-    * Aws secret key used to authenticate to aws

 # Navigation
 * [Runes Documentation](./README.md)